 A student who drops a class prior to the conclusion of schedule adjustment will receive no grade.
-A student who withdraws from class after schedule adjustment but before the end of the eighth week of the semester (or 60 percent of the total class meetings of a summer session or any other non-traditional course, whichever comes first) will receive a grade of "W." A student who withdraws from class after the eighth week of the semester (or 60 percent of summer session/non-traditional course) will receive a grade of "F."
+A student who withdraws from class after schedule adjustment but before the end of the tenth week of the semester (or 70 percent of the total class meetings of a summer session or any other non-traditional course, whichever comes first) will receive a grade of "W." Students may not withdraw from individual classes following the end of the tenth week of the semester.

 A student may not withdraw from more than five classes during the course of undergraduate studies at Radford University.
 After a student has withdrawn from five classes, any subsequent withdrawal will result automatically in a grade of "F." Withdrawals from classes prior to the fall semester, 1988, courses dropped during schedule adjustment, or withdrawal from all classes at the university do not enter the five-class withdrawal limitation.